Fish tanks and palm trees - Miami's new baseball stadium

 MIAMI (Reuters) - Get ready, baseball fans.
-Miami, the city of sun and fun, wants to bring some flair to America’s favourite pastime.
+Miami, the city of sun and fun, wants to bring some flair to America’s favorite pastime.

 When baseball’s Opening Day kicks off next week, the Miami Marlins will inaugurate a new $515 million ballpark built with all the trappings of South Florida -- two enormous fish tanks, palm trees and a kitschy (of course) home run celebration display.